 The Audi is a touch more frugal at its most extreme too, and unlike the BMW has a true range-topping performance model in the RS5.
 The 3 GT’s lofty pricing does seem a little steep, though as with all BMWs residuals should be strong – particularly on diesels.

 The 3 GT’s optional adaptive dampers are worth going for, blending the option of sharper handling with a compliant ride even on large, stylish wheels.
 It’s a bit more fun in M Sport spec, too.

-Others are more positive, applauding the extra accommodation in the rear and its comfortable ride.
-Generally, we’d say that the GT has more fans than foes.
+Others will find the extra accommodation in the rear and its comfortable ride quite appealing.
+Generally, the GT has more fans than foes.
 If you’re happy to spend more for the better rear accommodation and larger boot (and put up with the slightly ungainly looks) then you’ll find much to like.

 Looking for great BMW 3 Series Gran Turismo offers?